JinrenMile/SI507_FinalProject/README.md

 # SI507 Final Project
-This is the Final Project of SI 507, it is a program gives users recommendations to help them find a movie according to their requirements.
+This is the Final Project of SI 507, it is a Movie Recommendation System, giving users suggestions to help them find a movie according to their requirements.
 Movie data source: <br>
 **IMDB Top 250 Movies** (Web Scraping) <br>
 **TMDB Popular 20 Movies** (Web API)